-I have been making sweet for Doshomi since last few years and this has started when we used to stay in Gurgaon.
+I have been making sweets for Doshomi for the last few years and this has started when we used to stay in Gurgaon.
 Probably the unavailability of typical Bengali delicacies was the reason I started making Misti at home.
-We though have shifted our base to Kolkata in 2015 but I never stopped making sweet at home.
+We, though, shifted our base to Kolkata in 2015 but I never stopped making sweets at home.
 This year. as I mentioned I made Janai-er Monohara.
 A rare gem of a sweet I had tasted years back thanks to a distant relative of mine.
-“Monohara” it is a famous sweet from Janai, a small township in Hoogly district.
+"Monohara" is a famous sweet from Janai, a small township in the Hoogly district.

-Bultu Jethu was my father’s 3rd cousin and was working for a Kolkata based firm.
-He was originally from Janai, and he introduced Janai’s famous Monohara to our family.
+Bultu Jethu was my father's 3rd cousin and was working for a Kolkata-based firm.
+He was originally from Janai, and he introduced Janai's famous Monohara to our family.
 In fact, I had it almost every year till mid-2000.
 Bultu Jethu used to bring a big box full of Monohara after Doshomi every year.
-Simple taste, light smell of Cardamom, a crunchy Sugary outer-crust and loaded with Chana, Monohara is divine yet different from typical Sondesh!
-After that, I shifted my base for higher study followed by Job and Marriage and Bultu Jethu also died in late 2012 as well.
-Bultu Jethu was a bachelor and naturally, after him, our link with Janai broken and so was with Monohara.
+With a simple taste, a light smell of Cardamom, a crunchy Sugary outer crust and loaded with Chana, Monohara is divine yet different from typical Sondesh!
+After that, I shifted my base to higher study followed by Job and Marriage and Bultu Jethu also died in late 2012 as well.
+Bultu Jethu was a bachelor and naturally, after him, our link with Janai broke and so was with Monohara.

 I was, in fact planning to make Monohara for the month but I was not sure with the recipe!
 No book or internet search had helped me a much.
 I found a recipe with coconut but as far as I remember the Monohara Bultu Jethu used to bring was prepared with Chana!
 I finally decided to as my "Sobjanta" father to help me out.
 He told me Monohara is characterized by the outer Sugar quoting but not the stuffing inside.